Dayvid0063/HNG_Backend/backend_task2/README.md

 - Implement endpoints for user registration, login, and organisation management.
 - Ensure validation for all fields with appropriate error responses.
 - Securely hash passwords before storing.
-- Use JWT for authentication and authorization..
+- Use JWT for authentication and authorization.